Supporting Australia’s regions to manage established pest animals and weeds

 Coordinated pest control across tenures and capacity building to support best practice feral animal control

 Target Species: Feral pigs, foxes, rabbits and deer

 Key Activities: This project supported best practice feral animal control for rabbits, foxes, deer and pigs through spotlight monitoring counts, the provision of AQF3 Chemical Use Accreditation for rural landholders, weed identification and management training, community education activities including a best practice feral pig control field day, camera trap monitoring of feral pigs on rural lands, trials of aerial monitoring/counts of feral deer in an ACT rural catchments and a trial aimed at improving the efficiency of ground based deer control through the use of technologies not currently in use in the ACT such as thermal imaging and night vision technology.

 Find out more information on established pest animal and weed management in the Australian Capital Territory.

 Best practice management of wild dogs in the Northern Territory

 Key Activities: This project delivered best practice guidelines for assessing and managing the impacts of wild dogs across the Northern Territory, including working with landholders to collect supporting evidence.

 Improving stakeholder capacity in the management of prickly acacia

 Target Species: Prickly acacia

-Key Activities: This project will deliver activities to build the capacity of landholders to manage prickly acacia, including training in identification, data collection, and control methods.
-It will also investigate the use of technologies including remote sensing and unmanned aerial vehicles to detect prickly acacia.
+Key Activities: This project delivered activities to build the capacity of landholders to manage prickly acacia, including training in identification, data collection, and control methods.
+It investigated the use of technologies including remote sensing and unmanned aerial vehicles to detect prickly acacia.